 We can race the three yachts (nothing too serious) & there's £2000 of Rubicon 3 vouchers to win

 Below is a usual schedule for this week.
 Exactly what happens and when will depend on the wind and tide at the time.

 Join the boats at 1800 in Victoria Quay.
-Once you’ve packed your kit away we’ll go to the local bar and have burger and a beer
+Once you’ve packed your kit away we’ll go to the local bar and have a burger and a beer.

-Our final day and the final 50nm sail into Falmouth to finish a spectacular week on the water with all three yachts, finishing around 1500hrs
+Our final day and the final 50nm sprint to Falmouth to finish a spectacular week on the water.
+Once we’re in, docked near the Falmouth Maritime Museum, there’ll be beers all round after a very special last five days